pantsel/konnect-portal-ops-cli/README.md

 - `WARNING`: Non-critical issues.
 - `ERROR`: Critical errors that prevent execution.

-## Dependencies

-The script requires the following Python libraries:

-- `PyYaml`: For parsing YAML-based files.
-- `requests`: For making HTTP requests to the Konnect API.

-Install all dependencies using: `pip install -r requirements.txt`

 ## Error Handling

-The script includes robust error handling and will:
+The CLI includes robust error handling and will:

 - Log errors with a descriptive message.
 - Exit with a non-zero status code in case of failures.